 4G63 Engine Building Basics 101

 Many customers ask this question, and while the truth is, “Sure, build the engine to handle as much power as you want,” the fallacy is that the larger scale build will generate an engine that will last longer.
-The “Stage 1” engine has a valid place and purpose to be used.
-An engine which tighter piston to wall clearance and less ring gap will not typically destabilize the piston on start up which is a common forged piston cold start artifact.
+The “Stage 1” 4G63T engine has a valid place and purpose to be used.
+A four-cylinder engine with tighter piston-to-wall clearance and less ring gap will not typically destabilize the piston on start up which is a common forged piston cold start artifact.
 Forged pistons expand under heat, but also contract during cold.
-When a piston warms up, it is expanding until it reaches running temperature but until that happens, the larger piston to wall clearance will allow the piston to rattle in the bore… it is subtle and sometimes silent, but it is a side effect that will wear the bore of the block out faster.
+When a tighter piston warms up, it is expanding until it reaches running temperature but until that happens, the larger piston to wall clearance will allow the piston to rattle in the bore… it is subtle and sometimes silent, but it is a side effect that will wear the bore of the engine block out faster.
 As a general rule, we recommend that customers build an engine to suite their power goals for the maximum life expectancy.

 What is a stroker and what are de-stroker engines?